Wixter07/Windows-Reversing/reverse.kr/Position.md

 ```

 So there's some bitwise operation and string comparisons.
 Z3 maybe?.
 I also see the limits for the input name and input number on graph view.
 So the name is of 4 bytes.

+Ok wait so the code defines bitwise manipulation for the 4 variables of the name.
+Worked a bit with ChatpGpt and yeah it should be z3.